-by Adam Kuban, 07/16/2013
+by Adam Kuban, 10/22/2014

 Ovelia.
-Photo: Joe Buglewicz
+Photo: Marley White

 The Greek food in Astoria ranges from classic to contemporary reinterpretations of the cuisine.
-Gyro is an iconic dish in this panoply, and BZ Grill serves what many consider to be the best in the City.
+The gyro is an iconic dish in this panoply, and BZ Grill serves what many consider to be the best in the City.
 BZ's version is made from cuts of marinated pork stacked high on a rotating spit, which slowly roasts the meat, leaving it crisp and juicy.
 Bridging the gap between traditional Greek fare and the changing tastes of the neighborhood is MP Taverna, where chef Michael Psilakis serves simple-seeming dishes that are packed with flavor.
 The Greek meatballs, grilled octopus with chickpea salad and smashed fries have developed a following among locals.